lowkaihon/data-analyst-agent-V2/README.md

 For exploratory analysis or comprehensive investigations, use Deep Dive mode instead.

-### Deep Dive Mode (GPT-5-mini, 40 steps max)
+### Deep Dive Mode (GPT-5-mini, 50 steps max)

-For complex datasets or when you need comprehensive insights, activate **Deep Dive Mode** for an exhaustive analysis (AI told 30 steps, plans 20-30 step analysis, system allows 40 with 10-step safety buffer).
+For complex datasets or when you need comprehensive insights, activate **Deep Dive Mode** for an exhaustive analysis.

 **How to Use Deep Dive:**